Colley scores, Nwankwo’s Crotone hold Fiorentina | Goal.com

 Capitalising on a moment of carelessness from Roberto D'Aversa’s team, Candreva set up the Italian forward who fired past goalkeeper Luigi Sepe.

-A minute before the half-time break, Colley doubled his side’s advantage.
+A minute before the half-time break, Colley doubled his side’s advantage from close range.
 A well-taken freekick by Manolo Gabbiadini fell the way of the African star after the ball hit Brazilian midfielder Hernani.

 The 28-year-old who was unmarked then rifled an unstoppable shot past Sepe.
 That effort was his second ever in the Italian elite division since joining from Genk.